EAP Services for Hospitals and Clinical Staff in Australia | Strengthening the Frontline of Care

 Maintaining Ethical Resilience

-After attending a number of counseling sessions, Amelia was able to acquire the skills necessary to manage her emotions, recognize the symptoms of compassion fatigue, and cultivate self-care routines that were beneficial to her.
-After a few months, she had a sense of revitalization and a deeper attachment to her position as a nurse.
-She went to such far as to become a member of a wellness club at the hospital in order to promote mental health programs for her friends.
-The tale of Amelia demonstrates how receiving assistance from the EAP at the appropriate moment may transform exhaustion into fresh vigor and enthusiasm.
+Amelia was able to develop the skills necessary to control her emotions, recognize the symptoms of compassion fatigue, and cultivate self-care routines that were beneficial to her after attending a number of counseling sessions at the counseling center.
+She experienced a sense of renewal and a deeper attachment to her employment as a nurse after a few months had passed because of her newfound job.
+She went to such lengths as to join a wellness club at the hospital in order to advocate for mental health programs for her pals.
+She did this in order to help alleviate their suffering.
+Amelia's story illustrates how receiving assistance from the Employee Assistance Program (EAP) at the right time may change tiredness into renewed strength and passion.

 Improving Work-Life Integration